viveknair6915/Parallel-Chess-Engine/README.md

 ## Streamlit UI: Features & Flow

-- **Engine Control**: Run the C engine from the UI, select search depth, and upload previous results.
+- **Engine Control:** Run the C engine from the UI, select search depth, and upload previous results.
-- **Custom FEN Input**: Enter any legal FEN to analyze arbitrary positions.
+- **Custom FEN Input:** Enter any legal FEN to analyze arbitrary positions.
 Robust validation and feedback.
-- **Results Summary**: View node counts, timing, and speedup for sequential vs. parallel search.
+- **Results Summary:** View node counts, timing, and speedup for sequential vs. parallel search.
-- **Chessboard Visualization**: Step through root moves and see the board update, with move highlighting.
+- **Chessboard Visualization:** Step through root moves and see the board update, with move highlighting.
-- **Best Continuation Tree**: Interactive tree diagram of the best line, with per-node stats and click-to-explore.
+- **Best Continuation Tree:** Interactive tree diagram of the best line, with per-node stats and click-to-explore.
-- **Move List & Annotations**: See the principal variation with evaluation scores and chess motifs (check, capture, fork, etc.).
+- **Move List & Annotations:** See the principal variation with evaluation scores and chess motifs (check, capture, fork, etc.).
-- **PGN Export**: Download the best line as a PGN for use in chess GUIs.
+- **PGN Export:** Download the best line as a PGN for use in chess GUIs.
-- **Error Handling**: Clear messages for illegal FENs, no legal moves, or engine errors.
+- **Error Handling:** Clear messages for illegal FENs, no legal moves, or engine errors.

 ---